bujojos11/obfuskey-front/content/6SupportTheProject/_index.md

 +++
 title = '6Support the project'
 description = "Want to support the project?
-Here is how."
+Here is how you can help the project continuing and tip the project's wallets on several cryptocurrencies."
 +++

 ## Donation